fshernoff/Last-Stop/last-stop-game-bible-v2.md

 1. Review observation log
 2. New knowledge flag set: `observed_diane_earl_talk`
 3. New question: What did they discuss?
-4. Plan next loop: Be at office at 4PM to overhear
+4. Plan next reset: Be at office at 4PM to overhear

 ---